 - Smartphones can be used with additional hardware to control televisions, fans or appliances, with a variety of alternative access strategies, including use of switches or voice activation for limited activities.

 - Smart home devices- There is an ever-increasing list of products that can be controlled through your smartphone or by a voice activated device such as Google Home, or Amazon Echo.
 These devices also have some automation features, requiring reduced need to modify settings, such as the on/off function.
 These products include thermostats, lightbulbs, security systems, and more.

 - Wireless remote control – used for on/off appliances such as lights, fan, radio, and call chime.
 A cordless push-button remote unit sends signal to receivers for control throughout the home.

 - Universal remotes - allow control of multiple infrared devices (TV, DVD, cable, etc.).

 - TV remote - single switch device for limited functions of a television, DVD, VCR or CD player.

 - TEK Partner remote - oversized remote control capable of operating a TV, VCR, cable and auxiliary appliance.
 Large (3/4”) buttons are easy to read and use.
 Keypad lights up for night use.

-- Mini-Relax - simple, easy device for operation of one appliance.
-A scanning infrared transmitter uses one switch to control up to six functions of a TV, VCR or DVD.
+- Relax Accessible IR Learning Remote - simple, easy device for operation of one appliance.
+A scanning infrared transmitter uses one switch to control up to eight functions of any infrared device, including TVs and DVD players.

-- SAJE Powerhouse - similar to the SAJE Communicator, this device is activated by a single switch.
+- SAJE Powerhouse - This device is activated by a single switch.
 Speaker independent speech recognition activates multiple infrared devices and appliances throughout the home.

 Choosing electronic aids is a highly individualized procedure.
-Please consult with an assistive technology professional on how to acquire any of the equipment mentioned in this material.
+Please consult with the technology center at Shirley Ryan AbilityLab on how to acquire any of the equipment mentioned in this material.